ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 And so we can connect concepts together or variables together.
 But for the latter, we have to visualise them precisely or build a visual simulation.

+Another idea is that of _dependency_, whereby to understand or make connections of certain concepts, there must be a backlog graph of existing concepts that you have to build in sequential fashion, aka prerequisites.

 <p>They are linked via connections.
 These can be direct or latent.
 Direct connections are obvious.
 Latent ones are sudden inspirations between seemingly unrelated things.
 The idea is to build up a dense, well-connected network of things in your head.</p>

 <blockquote>